 - If you’re hiring a car, check out my Tips for Driving in the USA

 - Want to see more of Ohio?
-Check out our guide to the best waterfalls in Ohio, as well as our guide to Amish Country, Ohio and our experience visiting The Wilds African Safari Park in Ohio.
+Check out our guide to the best waterfalls in Ohio, as well as our guide to Amish Country, Ohio, our experience visiting The Wilds African Safari Park in Ohio and our guide to things to do in Caldwell Ohio.

 - Looking for some USA inspiration?
 Check out our two week California itinerary, our guide to driving the Pacific Coast Highway, our Deep South Road Trip itinerary and our guide to Planning a Route 66 adventure to get you started!